ipb-halle/MetFragTraining/README.md

 - MetFrag now generates fragments for each candidate up to the specified tree depth
 - the fragments are mapped to the MS/MS peak list (based on mass) which is used to calculate a score for each candidate
-- after the processing is finished you see the ranked candidates list in the “Results” tab
+- after the processing is finished you see the ranked candidates list in the "Results" tab
 - here you have different possibilities:
     - you can filter candidates by explained peaks
     - investigate explained fragments and calculated scores for each candidate